WILD LIFE Sydney Zoo is located in Darling Harbor in Sydney, Australia. The zoo opened in 2006 as Sydney Wildlife World.

 Here you can meet the ferocious Tasmanian Devil in its den.

 Enter the rainforest and prepare for an encounter with the southern cassowary and adorable pademelons.
-Exhibits for reptiles such as boyd’s forest dragon are also found in this area.
+Exhibits for reptiles such as carpet python and broad-shelled turtle are also located here.

 Enter the exhibit where day becomes night so you can view the creatures which emerge after dark.
 Here you can view species such as the ghost bat, bilby and fat tailed dunnart.